 In the bedroom, think about the size of your bedside tables and lamps.
 The lamps should sit proportionally with the bed and bedside tables.
 A queen-size bed usually sits best with bedsides of around 50-60cms in width.
 The lamp should not overshadow the table on which they are placed.

 Have you heard the saying ‘use large items for a large room and smaller items for a small space’?
 Well this is a good guide to follow but isn’t always true.
 Sometimes big bold items can create a sense of space in a small room while too many small pieces can make a large room feel cluttered and dis-organised.

 The Smaller Details And Proportion In Interior Design

 Although they are the finer details, decorative items and how you place them are important.
 If you use too many items scattered around that are all the same size it can look messy and disconnected.
 Grouping your smaller items together is better and can create an impact as much as one large item on its own.

 An easy way to assess whether your chosen furniture items will suit the size of your room/s is to use some newspaper or cardboard to lay on the floor and map out your design.
 This process will give you a sense of how much floor space will be taken up.

 There are also apps available where you can take photos and create floor plans of your room.

-At the end of the day, your space should reflect your lifestyle and tastes and by using the ‘Elements and Principles’ of Design as a guide you can create a cohesive, functional and well-designed home.
+At the end of the day, your space should reflect your lifestyle and tastes.
+By using the ‘Elements and Principles’ of Design as a ‘guide’ you can create a cohesive, functional and well-designed home.